aminnairi/node-translation/README.md

 ### Functional

-This library has been made with function programming in mind.
-The source-code is using a functional style to disminish the amount of side-effects it can create, reduce the chance to introduce bugs and enhance its reliability.
+This library has been made with functional programming in mind.
+The main goal is to disminish the amount of side-effects it can create, reduce the chance to introduce bugs and enhance its reliability.

 ### Scalable

 You can start small and have a simple translation function that holds all of your translations, or you can split your translations in separated files and import them just as you would import any other JavaScript module.
-Create small translations functions that follow your components architecture.
+Or even create small translations functions that follow your components architecture.
+You handle this part of the work, you are in control of how you want your translations to be managed, the library will scale with you.

 ### Testable

 This library has been tested to reach the maximum coverage possible.
 So that you can focus on your translations and less on the tool itself.
 You are even encouraged to create small translation functions that you can then later test easily, no mocks to be made, no ugly hack to simulate the file system.
-Functions are the most easy peace of software you can test and this library aims at reducing this friction as well.
+Functions are the most easy piece of software you can test and this library aims at reducing this friction as well so that you can have an app reliable in both its translations and its features.

 ### Lighweight

 This library is one of the smallest you can find in the package ecosystem of translation.
-Yet, this library can easily be used in many frameworks and libraries, or even just plain JavaScript and help you make your website internationalized quickly and efficiently.
+Yet, it can easily be used in many frameworks and libraries, or even just plain JavaScript and help you make your website internationalized quickly and efficiently.

 ### Reusable

-Some library have taken the direction of using keys as the main identifier for referencing translation throughout the sources.
-Keys don't scale well because you need to come out with each time a new key name that can identify the text correctly.
+Some library have taken the direction of using key identifiers for referencing translations throughout the sources.
+Keys don't scale well because you need to come out with a new name that is relevant each time.
 Why not use the text itself?
 By doing that, you reduce the friction and the speed at which a text can be translated and focus on the translation itself.
-Plus, you can't make the mistake of writing the same key twice for the same text since you are using the text itself.
+Plus, you can't make the mistake of writing the same key twice for the same translation since you are using the text itself.

+### Flexible

+Whether the locale identifier comes from the operating system, a HTTP header or the user selection, this library will help you with your translation.
+It does not assume where to find the locale: you do.
+You are in total control with this library, yet it is powerful enough to help you translate your application in a single responsibility principle manner.

 ### Dynamic

-You could write three translation key for a single text if you have some time to spare.
-Or you could use this library and write only one key for one text to be translated since this library support static as well as dynamic translation.
-Meaning you can have nice little placeholders that will reference any text that can be changed.
-You can even reference a placeholder as many times as you want in the translation key as well as in the translation text.
-Just focus on the translation, not on the implementation.
+Using variables is part of making our applications dynamic and is at the heart of any interesting application out there.
+But what about dynamic texts and translations?
+Are you willing to spend some time making three translations for only one text because it has some dynamic content?
+That is too much work and focus on the implementation, and less on the translation itself.
+With this library, you only have one text, and one (or more) translation for the language you want to support.
+That's it.
+Less work for you, means more time for interesting features.

 ### Polymorphic